 - a.
-PREPA will have an opportunity to model the renewable integration and the T&D System to determine any needed system upgrades and the preferred interconnection locations to which projects can be connected (minimizing system impacts).
-These locations will likely evolve, over time, as PREPA improves the T&D System improves and PREPA allocates preferred interconnection locations to selected Proponents in earlier RFP Tranches. - b.
-This approach allows PREPA and LUMA Energy, LLCand LUMA Energy ServCo (collectively, the future "T&D System operator Operator") jointly acting in their capacity as the "Operator" under the Operation & Maintenance Agreement, dated June 22, 2020, with P3A and PREPA, to plan for system improvements that support large-scale renewable energy and BESSenergy storage integration. - c.
-PREPA will be able tocan spread procurement commitments associated with each Contract over time and take advantage of future technological gains as well as reduced capacity and energy pricing. - d.
+PREPAthe T&D Operator will have an opportunity to model the renewable integration and the T&D System to determine any needed system upgrades and the preferred interconnection locations to which projects can be connected (minimizing system impacts).
+These locations will likely evolve over time, as the T&D System improves and PREPAthe T&D Operator allocates preferred interconnection locations to selected Proponents in earlier RFP Tranches. - b.
+This approach allows LUMA Energy, LLC and LUMA Energy ServCo (collectively, the "T&D Operator") jointly acting in their capacity as the "Operator" under the Operation & Maintenance Agreement, dated June 22, 2020, with P3A and PREPA, to plan for system improvements that support large-scale renewable energy and energy storage integration. - c.
+PREPA can spread procurement commitments associated with each Contract over time and take advantage of future technological gains as well as reduced capacity and energy pricing. - d.
 This approach buys additional time for PREPA to improve its credit position as it navigates the Title III process.
 PREPA expects that renewable resource capacity and energy pricing will improve as its credit position improves.